guycdev/Analog-Designs/README.md

 After speaking with mortgage brokers and other professionals, it's clear that having an online presence significantly bolsters the legitimacy of an applicant.
 This service aims to be a cost-effective solution for brokers to improve the chances of loan approval for their clients.

+## Deployment

+Both frontend and backend are deployed on an AWS EC2 instance.
+The frontend was hosted via NGINX reverse proxy so that I wouldn't have to comply with CORS guidelines as HTTP cookies must be sent from the same top level domain if the sameSite header is set to none.
+The node server is being managed by PM2 for 247 uptime.

 ## Goals

 1. Create a visually appealing website to serve as a landing page for potential clients.